HelloFive/JasonSangMinPark.github.io/readme.txt

 	- detail explanations on courses in "Education"
 	- make "Contact Me page" work
 	- delete sample photos and update relevant photos
+	- more explanation on project - Personal Webpage.